AMOS-ConversationalTax/ConversationalTax/docs/ci-cd-setup.md

 Due to the fact that Docker containers have to be started with sudo rights, where is an extensive setup being made.

-The key part of the deployment are the starting scripts for the containers.
+The key part of the deployment is the starting script for the containers (/home/docker/amos_scripts/run_docker.sh):

-The one for the Master container (/home/docker/amos_scripts/run_docker.sh) is:

 ```
 #!/bin/bash

-# Constants
+# Variables
+if [ $1 == "master" ]; then
   CONTAINERNAME="conversational-tax"
+  CONTAINERIMAGE="amosconversationaltax/conversational-tax"
+  PRIMARYPORT="3000"
+else
+  CONTAINERNAME="conversational-tax-dev"
+  CONTAINERIMAGE="amosconversationaltax/conversational-tax-dev"
+  PRIMARYPORT="3010"
+fi

 # Check whether the container is already running
 RUNNING=$(docker inspect --format="{{.State.Running}}" $CONTAINERNAME 2> /dev/null)